-Best cheap smartphones: $300 (and much less) can buy mobile satisfaction | ZDNet
+Best cheap phones: $300 (or much less) buys a great iPhone or Galaxy alternative | ZDNet

 Like the LG G6, the LG Q6 is built to pass the MIL-STD 810G drop tests so it has more durability than others.
 There is a 13 megapixel rear camera and 5 megapixel front camera on the Q6.

-You probably didn't expect to ever see an Apple iPhone in this sub-$330 list, but the 32GB Apple iPhone SE is available now on Amazon for $278.28.
+You probably didn't expect to ever see an Apple iPhone in this sub-$300 list, but the 16GB Apple iPhone SE is available now on Amazon for $264.

 Many people keep buying this iPhone because its the last of the small devices with a 4 inch display, but it still has all of the great iOS functionality.
-Other specs include a rear 12 megapixel camera, a front 1.2 megapixel FaceTime HD camera, a fingerprint scanner integrated into the front home button, and 32GB of internal storage.
+Other specs include a rear 12 megapixel camera, a front 1.2 megapixel FaceTime HD camera, a fingerprint scanner integrated into the front home button, and 16GB of internal storage.

 The Apple iPhone SE is powered by the Apple A9 chip and M9 motion coprocessor for a fast experiences with a standard 3.5mm headset jack still present on the phone.

-Moto recently released a successor to the Moto G5 Plus in the Moto G5S Plus.
-This upgrade offers a dual rear camera setup, a larger 5.5 inch display, more RAM, and an improved front-facing camera for a $299.99 price.
+Moto released a successor to the Moto G5 Plus in the Moto G5S Plus.
+This upgrade offers a dual rear camera setup, a larger 5.5 inch display, more RAM, and an improved front-facing camera for a $279.99 price.

 NFC is nearly always something left out of these lower priced devices and that is the case here as well. microUSB is also used as the charging standard, instead of the new USB Type-C port.